idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 **Transfer Google MT** Alt+K (Mac: ⌃+⌥+K)

 Transfer Google Translate MT result to the target segment editor.

 Also in Translate menu.

+**Transfer IBM Watson MT** [Not defined]

+Transfer IBM Watson MT result to the target segment editor.

+Also in Translate menu.